 As a skilled professional, you purchased disability insurance because you understood that even a minor injury or illness could jeopardize your practice or business.
 You probably paid top dollar for a plan with good benefits, and now that you need it, you fear the insurance company won’t pay.

 If you are a business owner or professional and you are planning to file for disability benefits or your claim for disability benefits has been denied, you need experienced legal representation.
-Boston disabled worker attorney Jonathan M. Feigenbaum, Esquire, provides effective legal help to doctors, dentists, lawyers, engineers, architects, and other professionals who carry individual disability insurance.
+Disabled worker attorney Jonathan M. Feigenbaum, Esquire

 Features of Individual Long Term Disability Policies for Professionals